Clara Seery - Managing Director

 Matthew is the Strategic Lead for Digital Education at the Central South Consortium and has been in this role since April 2019.
 He oversees the strategic planning and delivery of digital professional learning for the region.
 Matthew is a member of the ADEW digital group, working alongside colleagues from other consortia.
 He also works in collaboration with Welsh Government to promote the Hwb platform, digital competence and wider aspects of digital learning.
 Previously, he has supported digital learning with the Education Achievement Service as part of their Learning Network Schools programme.

 Matthew has worked in a wide range of schools in Caerphilly, Wrexham and Monmouthshire.
 He has undertaken a variety of leadership roles over the course of his career.
-Matthew is seconded from his position as Deputy Headteacher at a Primary school near Caldicot.
+Matthew is on a two year secondment from a primary school in south east Wales.

 A proud Salopian, Matthew has lived and worked in Wales for 16 years.
 He enjoys reading history and sports including ice hockey.